Kofi Baako: Work and politics

 Baako became a teacher and later a civil servant.
 He was inspired by the speeches of Kwame Nkrumah advocating for independence for Ghana.
 This inspired him to write an article, "My Hatred of Imperialism" which resulted in him being fired from his job.
 He later met Nkrumah who made him editor-in-chief of the Cape Coast Daily Mail when he was still only twenty years old.
 Another article he subsequently wrote while with the Daily Mail was "We Call for Freedom."
 This got him imprisoned by the colonial government.
 Nkrumah and some other leaders of the Convention People's Party were jailed with him.
 Later when Nkrumah eventually won elections and formed a government, some of these men who were in prison with him became ministers in Nkrumah's government.

 Kofi Baako was elected as Member of Parliament for Saltpond in the Central Region of Ghana.
 He was appointed a Minister of State by Kwame Nkrumah in his colonial government prior to independence.
 He continued in various capacities throughout the duration of the Nkrumah government.
 In the earlier years of the government, he was initially a Minister without portfolio prior to being appointed Minister for Information and Broadcasting in August 1957, making him the youngest minister not only in Ghana but in the whole of the British Commonwealth of Nations.
 He was appointed into office when he was only 29 years old.

 Baako served as Minister for Defence between September 1961 and 24 February 1966.

 Other activities

 He was reputed to have been good in sport and was active in soccer, cricket and was the national table-tennis champion.
 His hobbies included reading and photography.

 Family

-Baako had four children.
+Baako had at least nine children.
 One of them, Kweku Baako Jnr is a journalist and editor of the New Crusading Guide newspaper.